BadrChoubai/high-performance-sqlite/indexes/Other-types-of-Indexes.md

 LIMIT 4;
 ```

-SQLite uses the pro_emails index for this query.
+SQLite uses the idx_idx_pro_emails index for this query.
 If we were to remove the condition on is_pro, the query would take
 longer because it would scan the entire table.
 By using a partial index, queries on pro users are much faster.

 One thing to note is that partial indexes only work when the query matches the WHERE condition in the index definition.